 In addition to the interrelationship between Wellington's equestrians and non-equestrians, Wellington's equestrian community has a relationship with its equestrian counterparts in surrounding neighborhoods such as White Fences, Loxahatchee Groves, Homeland, Jupiter, and Palm City, and venues such as the Jim Brandon Equestrian Center (JBEC).
 Moving beyond Palm Beach County, equestrian venues such as HITS in Ocala and Tryon in North Carolina provide equestrians with even more competition options outside the region.
 As the equestrian industry expands in Wellington and land costs rise, it seems natural to assume the equestrian industry will continue to expand beyond Wellington.
 Local venues like JBEC have provided needed space for shows like The Ridge and White Fences.
-The three major venues of Palm Beach International Equestrian Center (PBIEC), Equestrian Village (EV), and the International Polo Club (IPC), could continue to serve as Wellington's core facilities while outside facilities feed into these larger venues.
-It will be important for Wellington's equestrian community to decide how it will position itself as outside equestrian venues and communities move forward.
+The three major venues of Palm Beach International Equestrian Center (PBIEC), Equestrian Village (EV), and the International Polo Club (IPC), could continue to serve as Wellington's equestrian community to decide how it will position itself as outside equestrian venues and communities move forward.
 A planning study conducted by an outside resource such as the Urban Land Institute or the Treasure Coast Regional Planning Council may be necessary to assist in determining how Wellington and the region can best position itself for future expansion of the equestrian industry.